Kikass-crypto/hugo-dream-plus/README.md

 ![Dream Plus Theme](https://github.com/UtkarshVerma/hugo-dream-plus/blob/master/images/screenshot.png)
 This theme is an upgraded version of the [Dream Theme](https://github.com/g1eny0ung/hugo-theme-dream) by [Yue Yang](https://github.com/g1eny0ung) and contains tons of new features such as:

-* "Cards" and "Posts" views for the home page
+* "Cards" and "Posts" views for the home page.
-* twemoji rendering
+* twemoji rendering.
-* Table of contents for posts
+* Table of contents for posts.
-* Hugo image processing for faster loading
+* Hugo image processing for faster loading.
-* Random image background
+* Random image background.
-* Multiple author support
+* Multiple author support.
-* Disqus
+* Disqus.
-* Sidebar
+* Sidebar.
-* Share card below posts
+* Share card below posts.
-* Licenses for posts
+* Licenses for posts.
-* Device detection, that is whether the client device is a PC or phone
+* Device detection, that is whether the client device is a PC or phone.
-* About section can be written in MarkDown
+* About section can be written in MarkDown.
-* Custom 404 pages can be written in MarkDown
+* Custom 404 pages can be written in MarkDown.
-* Custom Favicon
+* Custom Favicon.
-* RSS Button
+* RSS Button.
-* Custom CSS and JS can be used without modifying the theme
+* Custom CSS and JS can be used without modifying the theme.
-* More social icons
+* More social icons.
-* Shorte.st website script, and a lot of other minor improvements
+* Shorte.st website script, and a lot of other minor improvements.

 This theme can be used for two purposes: